TRYumph Coaching Staff

 Paul ApSimon - Fencing Head Coach

-The RA Fencing Club operates under the direction of Head Coach Paul ApSimon who is a certified level 4 coach (ACD – Advanced Coaching Diploma) and currently is the coach for the Canadian National Foil Team.
-Paul was the team leader and foil coach for the 2000, 2012 and 2016 Canadian Olympic Fencing teams.
+The TRYumph/Ottawa Fencing Club operates under the direction of Head Coach Paul ApSimon who is a certified level 4 coach (ACD – Advanced Coaching Diploma).
+Paul was the team leader and foil coach for the 2000, 2012, 2016 and 2020 Canadian Olympic Fencing teams.
 He helped the women’s foil team to Canada’s first ever Gold medal in Women’s Fencing at the Pan Am Games in Toronto.
 Most recently, Paul coached Eleanor Harvey to Canada’s best ever result at the Olympic Games: a seventh place finish.

 Mirela Bica - Assistant Head Coach